pitekantrop/shittyprofiler/README.md

 ```json
 "pitekantrop/shittyprofiler":"*"
 ```
-Then, run `composer update` or `composer install` if you have not already installed packages.
+Then, run `composer update` or `composer install` if you haven't already installed any packages.

 While you're waiting, add the following line to the `providers` array in `app/config/app.php`: